sudheerapte/popcornserver/doc/README.md

 # The Popcorn State Machine Model

+The heart of Popcorn is the state machine model, referred to here as the "machine".
+Once you understand how machines are represented and how they can be updated, you will find it easy to follow the rest of this manual to develop Popcorn apps.

 ## Background on state machines and states

 A state machine is a hierarchical tree of nodes.